Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 Riverside

-Riverside records and transcribes conversations with up to 99% accuracy and automatic speaker identification.
-It's purpose-built for podcasters and interviewers who need clean, labeled transcripts.
+Riverside records and transcribes conversations with up to 99% accuracy and automatic speaker ID.
+Built for podcasters and interviewers who need clean labeled transcripts.

 Features: